 - Fighting for Funding.
 The lobbyists make impassioned arguments for improved school funding.
 They let legislators know about the needs, interests, and priorities of teachers.
 For example, you're not the only one talking about what's wrong with the so-called No Child Left Behind law.
 NEA lobbyists are fighting to get the law changed.

 - Local Merchant Discounts.
 Our awesome Member Benefits Program provides insurance discounts, and coupons for stores like Target, Ann Taylor, Best Buy and more through NEA Member Benefits.

 - If We Build It, They Will Come.
 Understanding more about what The SCEA is and does, can't be the end of member involvement.
 Through involvement - taking on issues that affect the classroom and your employment – a community of educators grows stronger.
 A strong and healthy professional association relies on the participation of all of its members.
 With every member who becomes involved, The SCEA becomes stronger for its members, public education and the children of South Carolina.

 - Communications.
 The SCEA’s ability to get the word out and keep members informed is contingent upon the presence of a Contact Rep in each school who can pass information along.
 The SCEA invites you to become our Contact Rep at your school or work site.
 We will provide you with the information, tools and support you need.

 Members are sometimes hesitant to take on a Leadership role because they do not know what is involved or they assume it will be too time consuming.
 The SCEA understands this and we can help you.
 You are never alone and we will never ask or expect you to do more than you can.
 Being in a Leadership role in your Professional Association is an exciting part of your professional portfolio and can be very rewarding.

-Contact Jackie B. Hicks, The SCEA President and tell her that you want to be a part of this exciting opportunity!
+Contact Bernadette Hampton, The SCEA President and tell her that you want to be a part of this exciting opportunity!

 Your Professional Support Chain